2004090/CS220-AU-portfolio/index.md

 Hi!
 My name is Kevin Chen, or you can called me Kevin.

 I am a university student who is really interested in sociology and criminology.
 I am currently living in Thailand but I am originally from Taiwan.
 I am currently a second year student studying at the University of Essex majoring in Global Studies.
 I am happy to meet new people from every other countries.
+In my freetime, I really enjoy watching different movies and also different documentaries about criminologies.

 <br>